carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.World.id"></a>**<font color="#f8805a">id</font>** (_int_)
-The id of the episode associated with this world.
+The episode's id associated with this world.
 - <a name="carla.World.debug"></a>**<font color="#f8805a">debug</font>** (_[carla.DebugHelper](#carla.DebugHelper)_)

 <h3>Methods</h3>
 - <a name="carla.World.get_blueprint_library"></a>**<font color="#7fb800">get_blueprint_library</font>**(<font color="#00a6ed">**self**</font>)
-Return the list of blueprints available in this world.
+Return blueprint's list available in this world.
 These blueprints can be used to spawn actors into the world.
     - **Return:** _[carla.BlueprintLibrary](#carla.BlueprintLibrary)_
 - <a name="carla.World.get_map"></a>**<font color="#7fb800">get_map</font>**(<font color="#00a6ed">**self**</font>)
 Return the map that describes this world.